EchoMAV/mk1docs/docs/index.md

 Reinstall the servo into the Ruddervator reversing steps 1-6.
 Use blue (242) lock tight when reinstalling the bolts and nuts.
 Make sure to use heat shrink on all solder connections.
 ![Servo 15](https://github.com/EchoMAV/mk1docs/assets/155487175/af3c3532-e41a-483f-be7d-8f9f1e2a0965)
 16. Control arm length should not change during servo replacement.
 Length from screw head to screw head should be ~ 79mm.
-Verify all control service movement and direction using aircraft controller.
 ![Servo 16](https://github.com/EchoMAV/mk1docs/assets/155487175/28cbd84a-a6c2-482a-95ec-8d7a372bd3fb)

+**VERIFY ALL CONTROL SERVICE MOVEMENT AND DIRECTION USING AIRCRAFT CONTROLLER.**

 #### Aileron Servo Replacement